A Multi-Phase Approach for Product Hierarchy Forecasting in Supply Chain Management: Application to MonarchFx Inc: Multi-Phase Hierarchical Forecasting Approach

 \subsubsection{Proposed Hyperparameter Optimization Algorithm:}

-\begin{itemize} \item Initializing the sample space by HyperOpt.
-Suppose that we choose to start with $N$ parameter settings to search more rigorously among them.
+A hyperparameter optimization algorithm is a technique used to select the best set of hyperparameters for a machine learning model.
+Hyperparameters are parameters that are not learned from the data during training, but are set by the user before training.
+The goal of a hyperparameter optimization algorithm is to find the best combination of hyperparameters that results in the highest performance for the model on a validation dataset.
+In this section, we propose another algorithm for screening procedure in the first phase and we add the best-performing forecasts as an additional feature: \begin{itemize} \item \textit{Initializing the sample space by HyperOpt.} Suppose that we choose to start with $N$ parameter settings to search more rigorously among them.
 In our modified approach, we use HyperOpt to search intelligently through the search space, and we store the first $N$ parameter settings that are used by HyperOpt.
 Note that each HyperOpt iteration is only performed on one set of train/test data.
-Now we use the generated $N$ parameter settings as an input for a more rigorous search by successive halving \citep{jamieson2016non}. \item We follow the idea of successive halving proposed by \cite{jamieson2016non}.
+Now we use the generated $N$ parameter settings as an input for a more rigorous search by successive halving \citep{jamieson2016non}. \item \textit{We follow the idea of successive halving proposed by \cite{jamieson2016non}}.
 Using $N$ parameter settings generated by HyperOpt, the well-known K-fold algorithm \citep{kohavi1995study} is used to evaluate each parameter settings for a fixed amount of time/budget, e.g. T. Then, we select the top-performing half of the parameter settings $(N/2)$, and again, we evaluate them via k-fold for time 2T.
 This procedure is repeated until the search space is singular or the designated budget is exhausted. \end{itemize}

 The idea behind the above algorithm is quite intuitive.
 Initially, HyperOpt is used as the screening procedure on the search region by expending a small budget of processing time.
 After initial candidates (parameter settings) were selected, successive halving is utilized for a more rigorous evaluation.
 This procedure spends computational budget more efficiently by focusing on the parts of search region which have more potential.